sergemoskalenko/FileExplorer/README.md

 FileExplorer (iOS 9.0+)
 ==============
 Changes by Serge Moskalenko:
-1. Convert to Swift 4.
+1. Converted to Swift 4.